Last updated: November 26, 2022

 Bronte Road next door is lined with a range of different cafes and restaurants, where you can either sit down and relax or order takeaway so you can eat your lunch in the park overlooking the ocean.

-Note that Bronte’s water conditions can be a bit rough at times, so it’s important to follow the directions of surf life savers.
+Note that Bronte’s water conditions can be rough sometimes, so it’s important to follow the directions of surf life savers.
 Bronte Baths, at the south end of the beach, has a saltwater rock pool for swimming & sunbathing.

 If you’re not walking to Bronte Park via the coastal trail, there is a bus stop right next to the park, in addition to paid street parking options.

 13. Sir Joseph Banks Park

-Sir Joseph Banks Park in the suburb of Botany is a bit of a hidden treasure, one that is very much unknown to many Sydney-siders.
+Sir Joseph Banks Park in the suburb of Botany is a bit of a hidden gem that is still very much unknown to so many Sydney-siders.

 Constructed in the 1980s, the park features a couple of ponds surrounded by a gentle dune system and a forest of gum trees that provide lots of shade.

-The facilities at Sir Joseph Banks Park are fantastic too, with a large playground, picnic tables, a sports ground, public toilets, and a myriad of paved and unpaved walking paths to explore and enjoy.
+The facilities at Sir Joseph Banks Park are fantastic, with a large playground, picnic tables, a sports ground, public toilets, and many paved and unpaved walking paths to explore and enjoy.

-There are a couple of parking areas at the various park entrances, and otherwise parking in the nearby suburban streets is never an issue.
+There are a couple of parking areas at the various park entrances; otherwise, parking in the nearby suburban streets is never an issue.

 14. Sydney Park